Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

 More Member Stories

-The EU General Data Protection Regulation (GDPR) comes into force in July 2018.
+The EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
 The new rules are designed to protect consumer rights and clarify laws for businesses right across the European Union (EU) but, vitally, also those that trade with it.
 Your business needs to protect itself by fully adhering to these changes in the law.

 The GDPR protects all personal data (such as name, identification number etc) and, interestingly, there is no distinction between private, public or work roles.
-Despite the Brexit, all the indications are that the UK will toe the line on the rules, to ensure trading with the EU.
+Despite Brexit, the UK will still toe the line on the rules, to ensure trading with the EU.
 Organisations outside the EU are also still subject to the jurisdiction of GDPR just by collecting data on EU citizens.

 Sensitive data has never been easier to obtain or disseminate electronically, while the risks have never been greater.
 A responsible organisation will need to recognise the risks and prevent or mitigate any potential problems.

 Some organisations could face a fine 4% of global turnover or up to €20M - whichever is the greater.
 This doesn’t even begin to assess the damage to reputation or the company’s public image, so it makes more sense (both practically and financially) to avoid the penalties in the first place.

 If a company has a substantial number of complaints lodged against it even before May 2018, it could be liable for a significant fine from the Information Commissioner’s Office (ICO), reputational fallout and potential bad press, which can be very damaging for a small business.

 We all know about environmental IT legislation such as WEEE (Waste Electrical and Electronic Equipment recycling), but the safe disposal of data is equally important.